Surya2004-janardhan/flashes/README.md

 - **Rate limits**: The default setup keeps Newsdata and Segmind within free tier limits (≤ 100 daily calls each) by batching per category and capping the total slides.
 - **Image licensing**: Wikimedia images returned by the API may require attribution.
 The manifest includes source URLs to simplify compliance.
 - **Segmind template tweaks**: Adjust fonts, colours, and layout by overriding the `SEGMIND_*` variables in `.env`.
-- **Scheduling**: Deploy the scheduler behind a process manager (PM2, Docker, systemd) for production use.
+- **Scheduling**: A cron-based scheduler will be reintroduced later in development; for now run `npm run generate` manually or wire it into your own automation.

 Enjoy fast-tracking your daily news flashes! ✨